July 25, 2020

 Visiting the centre of the ancient Nakhi Kingdom in Yunnan northwest.

 Lijiang, Yunnan's prefecture-level city with a population of 1.3 million, has a history going back over 1,000 years.
-A prominent, still-standing reminder of its past is Dayan, Lijiang's old town, once the most important place of the Old Tea Horse Caravan Trail, otherwise known as the Ancient Southern Silk Road.
-Dayan got inscribed among the UNESCO World Heritage Sites in 1997, and since then, the city has been thriving as a tourist destination.
+A prominent, still-standing reminder of its past is Dayan, Lijiang's old town, once a prominent place of the Ancient Southern Silk Road.
+Dayan was inscribed among the UNESCO World Heritage Sites in 1997, and since then, the city has been thriving as a tourist destination.
 So it happened; I visited it during my journey through the province.

 After my arrival, I left the hotel to get purposefully lost in the local streets, something I like to do to get a sense of the place.
 The alleys were surrounded by trees and other greenery, which made a pleasant environment for walking in.

-However, when I got there, I found out that they won't allow people to go there after four in the afternoon – which had already passed.
+However, when I got there, I found out that they wouldn't allow people to enter after four in the afternoon – which had already passed.
 "Um, there goes the plan to see the evening light from the hill..."
 Thankfully, just underneath the hill is the Museum of Nakhi culture, which proved to be a good alternative.
 Nakhi is the dominant ethnic group of Lijiang, with specific language, customs, farming practices, and religion.
-It was an interesting stop, not only to learn about Nakhis, but also about the relations of other ethnicities here.
+It was an interesting stop, not only to learn about Nakhis but also about the relations of other ethnicities here.
 Yunnan has 26 ethnic groups.

-The temple sits just north of the old town, so that's where I continued my walk.
+Just south of the temple sits the old town, so that's where I continued my walk.
 The place is a maze of narrow streets with a neat system of water canals – which are cool both for their visual qualities and as an infrastructure component.

 The old town is the most popular heritage-based tourist destination in the Yunnan province, and it lived to the status.
 Crowds were as far as one could see.

-Most of the area is converted into shops, selling anything from Nakhi silk embroidery and literature to perfumes and kitsch plastic presents.
-And as always, there are loads of opportunities to try out a variety of food, satisfying tastes for both local and international cuisine.
+Most of the area is converted into shops, selling anything from Nakhi silk embroidery to books, perfumes and kitsch plastic gifts.
+And as always with Chinese old towns, there are loads of opportunities to try out a variety of food – satisfying both local and international tastes.
 Speaking of the latter, there was an Irish pub, and unexpectedly, "Prague Cafe."
-However, it was closed, so I couldn't investigate what the back story is or if there is any.
-The local food then scored in colours and an exotic factor (even after a few months, still).
+However, it was closed, so I couldn't investigate what the back story is, or if there is any.
+The local cuisine then scored in colours and an exotic factor (even after a few months, still).

 Getting my head around Dayan's spatial properties, as well as the different qualities it has to offer, I found a view looking back north, revealing the Elephant Hill again.